Pricing is scary as a freelance web designer.

 How much the market determines is pretty simple to figure out but it takes some time.

-If everyone says yes to you then you’re charging too little.
+If everyone says yes to you after you tell them how much your services costs then you’re charging too little.

 If everyone says no, then you’re charging too much.